nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 - __Attach the same Inline policy to AuthRolename with the same steps as UnauthRolename__.

+    > Add a role

 - Click __Services__, select __Cognito__.

 - Select __Manage Identity Pools__.

 - Search for your __IdentityPoolName__ and click __Edit identity pool__ on  the upper right corner.

+    > AWS Cognito console doesn't have the search bar, please look for the identity pool name by yourself.

 - Extend the __Unauthenticated identities__, check the __Enable access to unauthenticated identities__ option.